Content marketing makes a lot of promises.

 If you are focusing all of your efforts on creating and attracting resources for people at the “Action” stage of their decision-making process then you are ignoring the vast majority of people who are not actively at the “buy now” phase.
 This means you are failing to create trust and credibility with your audience much earlier in the process.
 If you have enough trust and credibility with someone before they need you, then it’s very likely that you will be their main focus and consideration when they do start moving into later stages of the funnel.

 Example: If I was a sales recruitment agency, I might produce some articles and videos containing advice from world class sales managers on building high-performance sales teams, and I shared this with sales leaders in my industry/geography that might one day be potential clients.
 The people that have gained value from this content are FAR more likely to work with your agency (perhaps exclusively) due to the trust and credibility that you have established with them long before they were making commercial decisions around which recruitment agencies to work with.

 Solution: Ensure that you are creating for value at the awareness stage, and then paying attention to signals as they move through the funnel.

-To quote Pantene in the 90s, “It won’t happen overnight, but it will happen.”
+To quote Pantene in the early 90s, “It won’t happen overnight, but it will happen.”

 Trust is established by acting consistently over time.